nmlgc/ssg/README.md

 1. Open Visual Studio's *x64_x86 Cross Tools Command Prompt*.
 2. Navigate to the checkout directory of this repository.
-3. Invoke `tup` in your way of choice:
+3. Invoke `build.bat` in your way of choice:
    * If you use Visual Studio Code, open the editor from this command-line environment:

      ```batch